Teo Chee Hean: Political career

 During the 2006 general election, Teo led a six-member PAP team to contest in Pasir–Ris Punggol GRC again and won 68.7% of the vote against the Singapore Democratic Alliance.
 He retained his parliamentary seat and continued holding his Cabinet portfolios.
 On 1 April 2009, Teo was appointed as one of two Deputy Prime Ministers, in addition to his portfolios as Minister for Defence and Minister-in-charge of the Civil Service.

 Teo led a six-member PAP team to contest in Pasir–Ris Punggol GRC in the 2011 general election and won 64.79% of the vote against the Singapore Democratic Alliance.
 On 18 May 2011, Teo relinquished his Cabinet portfolio of Minister for Defence and took up the positions of Minister for Home Affairs and Coordinating Minister for National Security, while concurrently serving as Deputy Prime Minister and Minister-in-charge of the Civil Service.

 On 1 May 2019, Teo relinquished his appointment as Deputy Prime Minister to become a Senior Minister, while retaining his position as Coordinating Minister for National Security.
 In his new role, he also oversaw four departments under the Prime Minister's Office; Smart Nation and Digital Government Group, National Security Coordination Secretariat, National Population and Talent Division, and the National Climate Change Secretariat.

+On 21 April 2025, Teo announced that he will not be contesting for the Pasir Ris–Changi GRC in the 2025 general election.

+On 23 April, on the Nomination Day for the 2025 general election, Teo was not nominated as a candidate for any constituencies.
+Prime Minister Lawrence Wong later then announced Teo's retirement from politics in a Facebook post.
+Teo was then appointed Senior Advisor in the Prime Minister's Office.

+Post political career

+On 6 June 2025, Temasek Holdings announced that Teo will join its board of director on 1 July and succeed Lim Boon Heng as chairman on 9 October.
+On 10 June, GIC announced that Teo has resigned from its board of directors and as chairman of its international advisory board, effective 30 June.

 Personal life

 Teo was married to Chew Poh Yim, who was the director of the business consultancy and part-time marketing management at Nanyang Polytechnic's School of Business Management.
 Chew graduated from the University of Manchester Institute of Science and Technology in 1977 with a Bachelor of Science with honours degree in biochemistry.
 In 2015, she founded Stroke Support Station, a volunteering organisation that provides assistance to stroke survivors and caregivers.
 Chew died on 31 October 2021 at the age of 67.
 The couple have one son and one daughter.

-Teo was also President of the Singapore National Olympic Council (SNOC) between 1984 and 2014, and an advisor to the Singapore Dragon Boat Association.
+Teo was also the president of the Singapore National Olympic Council (SNOC) between 1998 and 2014, and an advisor to the Singapore Dragon Boat Association.